 - The overall condition of the lawn.

 It's important not to overdo the nitrogen because it will increase the growth rate, and the lawn will need more frequent mowing.
 You want to add enough to create a vibrant green lawn without having it turn into a field in a couple of weeks — and definitely without burning the grass.
+Also, excessive nitrogen levels can promote the growth of certain diseases, notably those caused by Rhizoctonia species fungal pathogens.

 A good average application rate is 1 pound of nitrogen per 1,000 square feet of lawn.
 Lawn fertilizer manufacturers may recommend a different rate on the label, and if you choose to go with that, it's a good idea to cut the recommendation in half to avoid problems.
 If the grass doesn't respond, which would be rare, you can always add more.